Chippewa / Ojibwa History

 * Pfc.
 Richard Boshey, Fond-du-Lac band, Belgium

-* Eddie Brown, Italy
+* Sgt.
+Eddie Brown, Italy, White Earth Band

-* George Brunette, U.S.A.
+* Pfc.
+George Brunette, France

 * Pvt.
 Francis S. Bushman, POW Medal, Grand Portage band, Bataan, died Manchukuo, China